People of the Outback

-Fully equipped for a nautical, complete with boat, exploration of the western regions, Sturt soon learned that the land was one of extremes (floods and droughts) as he trekked all the way to the Darling though the now drought-ravaged area which, for previous explorers, was a land that abounded in water resources.
+Fully equipped for a nautical, complete with boat, exploration of the western regions, Sturt soon learned that the land was one of the extremes (floods and droughts) as he trekked all the way to the Darling through the now drought-ravaged area which, for previous explorers, was a land that abounded in water resources.
 The river at Bourke was almost totally empty except for some salty water bubbling from its bed.

 Sturt though innately realised that this was in fact part of a major river system and named the river after New South Wales Governor Ralph Darling.